 In general I would say if you have time to visit the hiking regions in India you have time to visit Nepal.
 Bus takes ages anyway and flying is about the same distance.
 Sikkim is supposed to be great, same with Ladakh.
 You can also visit the source of the Ganga, Gangotri in Uttarakhand.
-It really depends what you mean by hiking, how high you want to go or how challenging you want it. about 10 years ago
+It really depends what you mean by hiking, how high you want to go or how challenging you want it. over 11 years ago

 I've heard there's an amazing river trek in Ladakh that you can do, but it has to be done in winter (you walk on the frozen river y'see).
 I would highly recommend going to Nepal - the Annapurna Base Camp trek can be done in a bare minimum of, depending on fitness, 6 or 7 days, and it is absolutely stunning.